shekharbiswas/DE-AWS/README.md

 - Define a ETL process to create CSV from multiple files in the workspace
 - Create 3 NoSQL tables specific to 3 different queries
 - Ensure Data Model should have a UNIQUE Primary Key and no usage of ALLOW FILTERING.
-- Concept of PARTITION KEY alone or with the addition of CLUSTERING COLUMNS make Primary Key.
+- Define PARTITION KEY alone or with the addition of CLUSTERING COLUMNS in each Data Model.